MBAInDating

 Experiences are mostly judged by their end or peaks.
 We judge an experience by its most intense point and its end, as opposed to the total sum or average of every moment of the experience.

 The Peak End rule can be applied in the context of modern-day dating.
 Have you ever had a relationship that ended terribly?
-You probably remember it in a negative light, but that might have a lot more to do with the way it ended than with the relationship itself.
+You likely remember it negatively more because of how it ended than the relationship itself.

 If planning a vacation with your partner, an intense adventure-filled day trip full of high-intensity bursts of excitement (dopamine) may make as many positive memories as a week away at some far-off exotic destination with less to do.

-My experiences with relationships might have been negligible but my memory of the dating encounters mostly just have a peak and an end.
-To the extent that in numerous memories I don’t even remember the name of the girl.
+To the extent that in numerous memories, I don’t even remember the name of the girl.
 Like from the ‘elevator pitch’, I still remember matching the beats of that ten-minute long song with the teacher, or from ‘lead time’ I still remember the expression on that Uber driver’s face, or from ‘experience economy’ I remember her dropping me off to my place at the end of the date.

 You can put the insights when planning a date.
 Tap into empathy, end on a high, and make your date feel great about the experience.
 Studies show we remember moments of intense pleasure, even if those moments are sparse, more fondly than experiences where we are mildly comfortable throughout.
 You need to get high positive peaks in your interactions with a date.
 Including fun, spontaneity, and surprises in interactions to fuel up dopamine in the matrix is one of the best ways to create these positive peaks.
 Reserve the best and most fun moments towards the end of the event so that both of you walk away with warm fuzzy feelings.

 Most importantly, you need to remember that people remember negative experiences more vividly than positive ones.
-Moments of confusion and frustration also act as “peaks” in the peak-end rule — they are emotionally charged and have a substantial effect on the impression that the person will later recall.
+Emotionally charged moments of confusion and frustration create “peaks” and strongly shape what the person later remembers.

 That brings me to the ‘Sex and the City’ reference girl.
 So is this it?
 Have I finally found the rendition of my dark songs?
 Is my iconoclastic reflection finally in my life?

-Well, in the morning while I was leaving, her washroom door got auto-locked from inside and the memory of the interaction took a turn for the worse towards the end.
 That combined with incompatibility in the bottom two quadrants of KF4D and lack of positive peaks, made the memory lackadaisical.
-Although, that night with her beautiful sketches and Harry Potter tattoos would definitely imprint the positive peaks of the encounter in my memory for quite some time.
+Although that night with her beautiful sketches and Harry Potter tattoos would definitely imprint the positive peaks of the encounter in my memory for quite some time.

 Later,